JakkuSakura/wprs/docs/SmithayFeatures.md

 - `ShardedZstd { level }` (current default)
 - `ShardedLz4` (CPU-light)
 - `ShardedRaw` (no compression)
+- `H264` (feature-gated; requires `--features video-h264` and a system FFmpeg build)

 The server side uses best-effort RTT/bitrate hints and client CPU/GPU capability hints.

+When `H264` is selected, the polling backend encodes frames with FFmpeg and the client decodes them via FFmpeg.
+Hardware acceleration is best-effort and depends on the FFmpeg build and available drivers.